Originally Published On 7/19/2020

 Don’t go it alone at first

 It’s simple, without some instruction, you run the risk of injuring yourself.
-Whilst we actively encourage the use of a yoga trapeze, we also encourage safety.
+Whilst we actively encourage the use of a yoga swing, we also encourage safety.

 When starting out, try attending a few classes first to grasp the basics of the art, and then, when you feel ready, you can begin to look for a yoga swing for your home.
 Please do not attempt to just wing it!

 Do find a spotter or workout buddy

 A spotter is someone who can be there during your practice to help you into the poses, particularly if you have any physical limitations.

 Having a friend to work out with is not only enjoyable and helps you keep on track, but it is also for added safety.

 It is crucial that you explain to the spotter exactly what you are intending to do and the steps that it will take to get there.
 Having good knowledge will allow them to help you to the best of their ability.